ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

   | Control   |  4  | 16Gi   | 120GB |
   | Compute   |  2  | 8Gi    | 120GB |

-  ## Configure the PXE server
+  #### Configure the PXE server
   There are three files you will need for a PXE install:
     * rhcos-4.2.0-x86_64-installer-initramfs.img
     * rhcos-4.2.0-x86_64-installer-kernel
     * rhcos-4.2.0-x86_64-metal-bios.raw.gz

-  <br>On your **installation/web server machine**, change to your project folder and download the metal-bios file from the Red Hat download site:
+  <br>On your <strong>installation/web server machine</strong>, change to your project folder and download the metal-bios file from the Red Hat download site:

   ```
   cd /opt/vhavard
   wget -c https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/4.2/latest/rhcos-4.2.0-x86_64-metal-bios.raw.gz
   ```

-  On the **PXE server**, you will need the other two files.
+  On the <strong>PXE server</strong>, you will need the other two files.

   In this document we will assume that the tftpboot path is /tftpboot.